-Great Old Time Holiday Stories for the Family presented by HomeschoolRadioShows.com – This CD has 4 Christmas ebooks which includes The Children’s Book of Christmas Stories and mp3 recordings of old holiday radio shows including The Cinnamon Bear!
+Great Old Time Holiday Stories for the Family presented by HomeschoolRadioShows.com – This CD has 4 Christmas ebooks which include The Children’s Book of Christmas Stories and mp3 recordings of old holiday radio show including The Cinnamon Bear!
 We will also be using the ebook Classic Christmas Candy and Fudge from this CD.

 Celebrate Jesus Light of the World, an Advent Journey for Families is what we are using for our morning Scripture reading and daily Hymn suggestions.
 Amy has this laid out very well including a daily schedule for those who don’t stress at the very mention of the word SCHEDULE 😉

 Good News of Great Joy, Daily Reading for Advent is the book we will be using for our evening reading, as mentioned above.

 We will also be reading at least one picture book every day.
 I used the reading lists provided by Read Aloud Revival and Your Morning Basket to create my own list.

 These are the Planned activities: